0rvar/nix-devenv/README.md

 ## Nix and Direnv setup script

+[scripts/install_nix.sh](scripts/install_nix.sh) is a script that sets up a Nix development environment with Direnv.

-This script installs Nix and Direnv, installs a much faster (caching) use_flake implementation and sets up necessary shell configuration.
+It installs Nix and Direnv, installs a much faster (caching) use_flake implementation and configures the shell configuration.
 It uses the [Determinate systems Nix installer](https://determinate.systems/posts/determinate-nix-installer/) which is a popular installer that sets some sane defaults, like enabling flake support.

 I recommend copying this file into your repo and updating your README instructions to include running it first thing.

+## More coming soon